nush12/Zillow/Readme.txt

-Please Refer to the Capone.html
+Please refer to the breif report at http://rpubs.com/Nush12/twobedroom_rentals
-Analysing short term renting of 2 bedroom properties in NYC.